 - Surgery: If chest drainage and antibiotics fail, your veterinarian may suggest surgery to check the chest for foreign objects like sticks, plant seeds, etc.

 When the pus has cleared and your dog's appetite returns, your veterinarian will remove the tubes and send you home with antibiotics.
-It is very important to follow your veterinarian's instructions about the medication.
-Relapse is possible if the infection is not completely cleared.
+It is imperative to follow your veterinarian's instructions about the medication.
+Relapse is possible if the infection is not entirely cleared.

 Although it is not necessarily practical, most veterinarians agree the best preventative measure is refraining from participating in activities that may result in one of the common causes.